MINISO Group (NYSE:MNSO) Stock Price Up 5.2%

-MINISO Group Holding Limited (NYSE:MNSO – Get Rating)’s stock price rose 5.2% during mid-day trading on Friday .
-The stock traded as high as $7.74 and last traded at $7.72.
-Approximately 467 shares traded hands during mid-day trading, a decline of 100% from the average daily volume of 588,422 shares.
+Shares of MINISO Group Holding Limited (NYSE:MNSO – Get Rating) were up 5.2% on Friday .
+The company traded as high as $7.74 and last traded at $7.72.
+Approximately 467 shares traded hands during trading, a decline of 100% from the average daily volume of 588,422 shares.
 The stock had previously closed at $7.34.

-Separately, Zacks Investment Research cut MINISO Group from a “hold” rating to a “sell” rating in a research report on Friday, April 1st.
+Separately, Zacks Investment Research downgraded MINISO Group from a “hold” rating to a “sell” rating in a research note on Friday, April 1st.

 MINISO Group Company Profile (NYSE:MNSO)